 In summer, the Urasenke Foundation of Vancouver holds tea house sessions for the public.
 Reservations are recommended for these sessions since the number of visitors that can be accommodated is limited.
-The fee is $10.
-I've never attended one of the sessions myself, but they sound like an introduction to a tea ceremony.
-According to the garden website, visitors "can witness the formal preparation of tea and participate as guests".
+I've never attended one of the sessions myself, but they sound like a good introduction to a tea ceremony.
+According to the garden's website, visitors "can witness the formal preparation of tea and participate as guests".
 A ticket must be purchased in order to attend the ceremony.

 Admission Cost and Open Hours

-Admission to the Nitobe Memorial Garden currently costs $7 for an adult.
-Lower rates are available for people in certain categories, such as youth, people aged sixty-five or older, and disabled people.
-Combining a visit to the UBC botanical garden and the Nitobe garden is less expensive than buying a separate ticket for each facility.
-Passes that provide admission to several UBC facilities are available.
-Admission to each of the gardens in winter is by donation.
+Lower admission rates are usually available for people in certain categories, such as youth, people aged sixty-five or older, and disabled people.
+Combining a visit to the UBC Botanical Garden and the Nitobe garden is generally less expensive than buying a separate ticket for each facility.
+Admission to each of the gardens in winter is usually by donation.
+Passes that provide admission to several UBC facilities are sometimes available.